deepankardatta/blandr/README.md

 blandr: a Bland-Altman Method Comparison package for R
 ======================================================

-*blandr* carries out Bland Altman analyses (also known as a Tukey mean-difference plot) as described by JM Bland and DG Altman in 1986 (doi: 10.1016/S0140-6736(86)90837-8).
+*blandr* carries out Bland Altman analyses (also known as a Tukey mean-difference plot) as described by JM Bland and DG Altman in 1986.

 This package was started in 2015 as existing Bland-Altman R functions did not calculate confidence intervals: my belief is that when drawing Bland-Altman plots, confidence intervals should be considered the gold-standard. *blandr* fulfils this need!